Cosisety/Roblox-Rewind/PrivacyPolicy.md

 ### Local storage on your device
 - `robloxRewindCache`: Cached Roblox transaction dataset and fetch metadata
 - `cacheDurationPreference`: Your selected cache duration
-- `rewindSettings`: Language and accessibility preferences
+- `rewindSettings`: Language, accessibility, performance, compare-mode, and digest-view preferences
 - `telemetryOptOut`: Your anonymous usage-data preference
 - `localStorage` key `robloxRewindExchangeRates`: Cached exchange-rate data

 ### Cloud storage (only for optional features)
 - Anonymous usage events (if enabled) are stored in Cloudflare D1 via the telemetry Worker
 - Game-code payloads (if you generate a code) are stored in Cloudflare D1 via the game-bridge Worker
+- During security or reliability incidents, optional cloud endpoints may be temporarily disabled (for example, game-code generation) until service health is restored

 Telemetry events do **not** include your Roblox username, user ID, raw transaction history, cookies, or session tokens.